opengisch/qdmtk/README.md

 # QDMTK - QGIS datamodel tookit

-QDMTK is a framework to build, maintain and use advanced datamodels in QGIS.
+QDMTK is a framework to build, maintain and use advanced datamodels in QGIS using the Django ORM.

-The datamodel itself is defined using Django models loaded directly in QGIS with a dedicated python provider.
+It offers :
+- a QGIS plugin allowing to show and run migrations
+- an infrastructure allowing integration in QGIS plugins
+- a provider allowing to load the models directly as QGIS layers with all Django ORM benefits (inheritance, signals, custom save logic, etc)

-This has many advantages over a more naive approach using plain SQL init scripts
+Using the Django ORM has many advantages over a more naive approach using plain SQL init scripts:

 - Clean datamodel definition, structured in the well known Django way.
 - Integrates with Django migrations infrastructure, both for initializing and upgrading the datamodel, allowing multiple instances of the same datamodel to be upgraded independently.
 - Same definitions can be used for all databases supported by GeoDjango (Postgis, Spatialite, Mysql, Oracle)